RiverTwilight/Geekits/src/apps/screen_recorder/README.en-US.md

 freeSize: true
 platform:
     - web
-seoOptimizedDescription: "Record your screen without install any software"
+seoOptimizedDescription: "Record your screen without install any software.
+100% free & no ads."
 ---